3 titles that make people open your emails

 By the time, you’ve sent the third nudge, you may as well have crafted a handwritten message on parchment to be delivered by carrier pigeon.

-Why they’re not opening your email
+Why people are not opening your email

 Your Action:

-1. When you write your next email, use one of these techniques in your subject heading.
+1. When you write your next email, use one of these techniques in your subject heading

-2. Experiment with the other two methods this week and see how quickly people respond to your email….
+2. Experiment with the other two methods this week and see how quickly people respond to your email.

 Leave a Comment.